Area Sports Briefs: Labor Day Four-Ball qualifying scheduled - Salisbury Post

 There will be 26 Senior teams competing for the seven spots in that championship.
 Defending champions Boley/Cobb are the No. 1 seeds.

-There are 16 more spots availablein the two Senior open flights
+There are 16 more spots available in the two Senior open flights

 The Super Senior Division has 15 teams competing for seven spots in the championship.

-Defending Champions Lynch/Summmerlin are the No. 1 seed.
+Defending champions Lynch/Summmerlin are the No. 1 seed.

 Super Senior teams also will be seeded for a seven-team open flight.